 Ultimately, the positive impact of Conversational AI can directly impact a company’s top and bottom lines, both in the short-term and long term.
 According to research by consultancy McKinsey3, when companies prioritized customer experience they increased revenue 10% to 15% and customer satisfaction rates were 20% higher.

 In our latest eBook, we cover why Conversational AI is different than chatbots and why that’s important for future-proofing customer support technology initiatives and infrastructure at telcos to match future customer expectations of AI service capabilities.
-We explain the different levels of Conversational AI, a wide variety of use cases, and how to measure ROI of Conversational AI in the context of telecom business practices.
+We explain the different levels of Conversational AI, a wide variety of use cases, and how to measure chatbot ROI in the context of telecom business practices.
 Download your free copy today.

 1. Hold It!: The Top 10 Worst Companies You Called in 2020 – https://fonolo.com/blog/2020/12/onholdwith-the-worst-companies-to-call-in-2020/